 An expensive cast brass base is also reflected in the overall cost of a table lamp.
 This one is a true masterpiece full of motion, depicting three goldfish swimming upstream towards cresting waves surmounted by a rope-twist collar that supports the shade.
 The casting is of phenomenal quality, as is the applied rich brown patina with green highlights.

-Wisteria, or the “blue vine”, was believed to be a symbol of long life and immortality, love and tenderness in Japan.
-It was one of the Louis Tiffany’s preferred plants, which he cultivated on his estate.
+Wisteria, or the “blue vine”, was believed to be a symbol of long life and immortality, love, and tenderness in Japan.
+It was one of Louis Tiffany’s preferred plants, which he cultivated on his estate.
 No wonder this plant has become a part of his decorative designs.

 Captivated by the sapphire racemes, Louis provided his guidance to Clara Driscoll to create the “Wisteria” model.
 When the lamp first appeared, it retailed for $400, an exorbitant amount, previously unheard of in the lighting market.
 Soon after that, it became one of their best-sellers.